vinsondoyle/PosteriorPredictionPipeline/README.md

 1. Setup folders with all necessary files to run empirical analyses

-'''a''') Place all nexus files to be analyzed in base directory.====
+a) Place all nexus files to be analyzed in base directory.====

-'''b''') Make sure you have a tab delimited (not comma separated) file that lists the '''basename''' of each nexus file in the first column and the best-fit model in second column within the same directory as all the nexus files.
+b) Make sure you have a tab delimited (not comma separated) file that lists the '''basename''' of each nexus file in the first column and the best-fit model in second column within the same directory as all the nexus files.
 The models should be listed with a '+' between parameters and invariant sites before gamma distributed rates if both are present.
 For example, GTR, GTR+I, GTR+G, and GTR+I+G would be written in this way.
 You will specify the tab delimited file as an argument to setupMB.sh.

-'''c''') Copy all 24 bayesblock files into the base directory.
+c) Copy all 24 bayesblock files into the base directory.
 You can modify the settings for ngen and samplefreq with setGenSampfreq.sh either before or after running setup.
 The number of generations (ngen) and sampling frequency (samplefreq) are arguments, in that order, that must be passed to setGenSampfreq.sh.
 You must also specify if you are running post-setup or pre-setup with "post" or "pre" as the last argument.

 To run before running the setup script (example with 10 million generations sampling every 10,000):